mikoskinen/Blazor.AdaptiveCards/doc/readme.md

 * **Card Collections**: Display a list of cards based on model and use template selector to customize the output.
 * **Action support**: Handle Submit and OpenUrl actions using C#.
 * **Native .NET-based solution**: Blazor Adaptive Cards is based on the official .NET SDK for Adaptive Cards.

+## Getting Started

+Our [Getting Started](https://www.adaptivecardsblazor.com/gettingstarted.html) guide teaches you how to build Blazor applications using Adaptive Cards for Blazor.
+It's the recommended source of information for those who are new to Adaptive Cards.

+For a quick introduction, please see the [Quick Start](https://www.adaptivecardsblazor.com/basic/quickstart.html).

 ## Samples